 I have now replaced my wonderful Lyra Etna SL cartridge with the new Lyra Atlas SL Lambda cartridge.
 My previous experience was that the original Etna SL cartridge was the best sounding of all of the Lyra cartridges.
 But not any longer.
 I was fortunate enough to be able to compare the new Lambda versions of the Etna SL and the Atlas SL in my system and the Atlas SL Lambda is simply stunning to hear in my system.
 The new Lambda Etna SL is also wonderful and better than the original Etna SL, but the Lambda Atlas SL is superior in every way.

-• CH Precision True Dual Monaural P1 phono stage
+CH Precision True Dual Monaural P10 phono stage

-I am now using two of the Nordost Odin Gold Power Cords to power the two CH Precision X1 external power supplies for my CH Precision P1 true dual monaural phono stage.
+I am now using two of the Nordost Odin Gold Power Cords to power the two power supplies for the CH Precision P10 true dual monaural phono stage.

-I am now using Nordost Odin 2 balanced IC's between the CH Precision P1 true dual monaural phono stage and the CH Precision L1 true dual monaural preamp.
+I am now using Nordost Odin 2 balanced IC's between the CH Precision P10 true dual monaural phono stage and the CH Precision L10 true dual monaural preamp.

-I am now using 2 of the CAD GC3 Ground Controls.
-One GC3 is used for signal ground with each of my CH Precision M1.1 amplifiers and the second GC3 is used for Earth Ground with my Rockport Arrakis external active crossover.
+I am using 2 of the CAD GC3 Ground Controls.
+One GC3 is used for signal ground with each of my CH Precision M10 amplifiers and the second GC3 is used for Earth Ground with my Rockport Arrakis external active crossover.

-I have added the CAD Ground Control Reference (GCR) to my system.
-This is used for signal grounds for my front end components (CH Precision P1 phono stage, CH Precision L1 line stage and my TotalDAC D1-Twelve digital front end) and also the earth ground for my Shunyata Everest 8000 power distributor.
+I am using the CAD Ground Control Reference (GCR) in my system.
+This is used for signal grounds for my front end components and the earth ground for my Shunyata Everest 8000 power distributor.

 The new CH Precision L10 True Dual Monaural linestage has replaced my long time reference, the CH Precision L1 true dual monaural linestage.
 As good as the 4 box version of the CH L1 linestage is, The CH Precision L10 True Dual Monaural (4 box) linestage surpasses it in every audio parameter.